bot-app/trading/docs/data-download.md

 ## Getting data for backtesting and hyperopt

-To download data (candles / OHLCV) needed for backtesting and hyperoptimization use the `freqtrade download-data` command.
+To download data (candles / OHLCV) needed for backtesting and hyperoptimization use the `trading download-data` command.

-If no additional parameter is specified, freqtrade will download data for `"1m"` and `"5m"` timeframes for the last 30 days.
+If no additional parameter is specified, trading will download data for `"1m"` and `"5m"` timeframes for the last 30 days.
 Exchange and pairs will come from `config.json` (if specified using `-c/--config`).
 Without provided configuration, `--exchange` becomes mandatory.

 You can use a relative timerange (`--days 20`) or an absolute starting point (`--timerange 20200101-`).
 For incremental downloads, the relative approach should be used.

 !!!
 Tip "Tip: Updating existing data"
-    If you already have backtesting data available in your data-directory and would like to refresh this data up to today, freqtrade will automatically calculate the data missing for the existing pairs and the download will occur from the latest available point until "now", neither --days or --timerange parameters are required.
+    If you already have backtesting data available in your data-directory and would like to refresh this data up to today, trading will automatically calculate the data missing for the existing pairs and the download will occur from the latest available point until "now", neither --days or --timerange parameters are required.
 Freqtrade will keep the available data and only download the missing data.
     If you are updating existing data after inserting new pairs that you have no data for, use `--new-pairs-days xx` parameter.
 Specified number of days will be downloaded for new pairs while old pairs will be updated with missing data only.
     If you use `--days xx` parameter alone - data for specified number of days will be downloaded for _all_ pairs.
-Be careful, if specified number of days is smaller than gap between now and last downloaded candle - freqtrade will delete all existing data to avoid gaps in candle data.
+Be careful, if specified number of days is smaller than gap between now and last downloaded candle - trading will delete all existing data to avoid gaps in candle data.

 ### Usage

 ```
-usage: freqtrade download-data [-h] [-v] [--logfile FILE] [-V] [-c PATH]
+usage: trading download-data [-h] [-v] [--logfile FILE] [-V] [-c PATH]
                                [-d PATH] [--userdir PATH]
                                [-p PAIRS [PAIRS ...]] [--pairs-file FILE]
                                [--days INT] [--new-pairs-days INT]